-A lonely young boy feels different from everyone else.
-Desperate for a friend, he seeks solace and refuge in his ever-present cell phone and tablet.
-When a mysterious creature uses the boy’s devices against him to break into our world, his parents must fight to save their son from the monster beyond the screen.
+Oliver, a lonely autistic boy, seeks solace and refuge in his ever-present cell phone and tablet.
+When a mysterious creature uses the boy's devices against him, his parents must fight to save their son from the monster beyond the screen.

 Gillian Jacobs